Value-added tax (VAT)

 Redeemable Tax on Non-Returnable Plastic Bottles

-A tax is levied on the bottling of beverages in non-returnable plastic bottles utilized for containing alcoholic and non-alcoholic drinks, beverages, soft drinks, and water.
+A tax is levied on the bottling of beverages in non-returnable plastic bottles utilised for containing alcoholic and non-alcoholic drinks, beverages, soft drinks, and water.
 In the case of imported beverages, this tax is levied upon their customs clearance for home use.

 Taxpayers of this tax are the bottlers of drinks contained in plastic bottles and importers of drinks in plastic bottles.